High Viscosity in Lubrication: Benefits, Applications & Best Practices

 What is Viscosity?

-Viscosity is the measure of a fluid’s resistance to flow.
+Viscosity is a liquid’s resistance to flow.
 In simpler terms:

 The Role of Viscosity in High-Velocity Applications